EddieVeronese/MoE_for_VD/router/README.md

 test_pd = test_pd[test_pd['target'] == 1]
 ```

-If, however, the model you want to train is based on a dataset created through clustering, you need to repeat all the previous steps, but with the script ```train_router_cluster.py``` and finally run:
+If, however, the model you want to train is based on a dataset created through clustering, you need to repeat all the previous steps, but with the script ```train_router_cluster.py``` as shown below:

 ```
 cd datasets